Praha (425 €)

 Bratislava (425 €)

-The Red Hat Certificate of Expertise in High Availability Clustering exam (EX436) is a performance-based test of the skills and knowledge needed to implement high-availability services on Red Hat® Enterprise Linux® using the Red Hat Enterprise Linux High Availability Add-on.
-This exam is based on Red Hat Enterprise Linux 7.
+The Red Hat Certified Specialist in High Availability Clustering exam (EX436) is a performance-based test used to assess the skills and knowledge needed to implement high-availability services on Red Hat Enterprise Linux using the Red Hat Enterprise Linux High Availability Add-on.
+By passing this exam, you become a Red Hat Certified Specialist and can apply your credential toward earning a certification as a Red Hat Certified Architect (RHCA®).
+Objectives listed for this exam are based on the most recent Red Hat product version available.

 To help you prepare, review the exam objectives which highlights the task areas you can expect to see covered in the exam.
 Red Hat reserves the right to add, modify, and remove exam objectives.
 Such changes will be made public in advance.